DawoonC/dw-wiki/README.md

 # DW WIKI
-A wiki page for final project of Web Development course from Udacity.
+A wiki page for final project of Web Development course at Udacity.

-### Notes for the codes in the project
+## Notes for the codes in the project
-Most of codes were taught by Steve Huffman during the Web Development course, and only few were written by my self.
+Most of codes for the handlers were taught by Steve Huffman during the Web Development course, and I used Google Web Starter Kit template for my base HTML page.
+Only few were written by my self.

+Web Development at Udacity: https://www.udacity.com/course/cs253 Google Web Starter Kit: https://github.com/google/web-starter-kit

-## License
+### License
-No license
+No license information